Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/royal-russell-school--11-plus--maths--9999--sample-paper-1_pr_prpcc.md

 Andrew got top marks from every judge.

-Brian’s score was $4$ less than Andrew.
+Brian's score was $4$ less than Andrew.

 Carla and Donna both had the same final score of $7$.